The Music Encoding Conference 2014

 - additional topics relevant to music encoding, editing, and description

-The deadline for all submissions is 31 December 2013.
+The deadline for all submissions has been extended to 10 January 2014, 10pm GMT.
 PDF or Word-compatible files are preferred.
 All submissions must include:

 - name(s) of author(s)

 - current or most recent institutional affiliation of author(s) and e-mail address

 - proposal type: paper, poster, session, or workshop

 For paper and poster proposals, abstracts of no more than 1000 words, including relevant bibliographic references, are requested.
 Please also include a short statement regarding your current interests related to music encoding.

 Panel session proposals, describing the topic and nature of the session and including short biographies of the participants, must be no longer than 2000 words.

 Proposals for half- or full-day pre-conference workshops, to be held on May 20th, should include the workshop’s proposed duration, as well as its logistical and technical requirements.

 All accepted papers, posters, and panel sessions will be included in the conference proceedings, tentatively scheduled to be published by the end of 2014.

 In accordance with feedback from participants in last year's conference, all activities will take place within a single track.
 Additional details regarding registration, accommodations, etc. will be announced on this webpage.